What Is Digital Marketing? An Easy Guide for Beginners

 on websites

-PPC can deliver fast results,
+Although PPC can deliver fast results,

-especially for product launches or time-sensitive campaigns.
-However, it
+especially for product launches or time-sensitive campaigns., it however, requires budgeting and testing.

 The Basic Digital Marketing Funnel